Easy 20 Minute Tofu Burgers

 A tofu burger in 20 minutes, with no pressing the tofu?
 Yes, it’s possible.
 And delicious.
 And healthy.
 This dietitian is always looking out for ya!

 Want to pop these on the BBQ?
-Preheat to about 400F, oil the grates and cook until browned on each side…it will take a bit longer but worth it.
+Preheat to about 400F, oil the grates and cook until browned on each side…it will take a bit longer than stovetop.

 My other yummy vegan burger recipes